gmontamat/gentun/README.md

 }
 ```

-Finally, we are ready to run our search:
+Finally, we are ready to run our genetic algorithm. `gentun` will check that all the model's required parameters are
+passed either through genes or keyword arguments.

 ```python
 from gentun.algorithms import Tournament